fabricecordelieres/IJ-Toolset_Field-Homogeneity-Tool/README.md

 ## History

+#### Version 1: 08/04/22
+- First release

 #### Version 2: 21/04/22

 - Second release
+- Bug correction:
-- Bug correction: the calibration metadata were not taken into account.
+    - The calibration metadata were not taken into account.
 As a result, the centers' coord.inates retrieved in the results table were expressed in units, instead of pixels and misplaced on the image.
 This bug is now corrected
-- Enhancement: the simulation tool now allows the user to start from a rectangle instead of an ellipse.

-- First release
+- Enhancement:

-#### Version 2: 08/04/22
     - Added a checkbox to use a rectangular shape instead of an ellipse for simulations